 Core students: These are the funded students who will engage with the program.

-Affiliate students: These are other students at UT who will take classes through this NRT.
+Affiliate students: These are other degree-seeking students at UT who will take classes through this NRT.

-External students: These are members of the community who will take NRT workshops.
+External particpants: These are members of the community who will take NRT workshops or field courses.

+Remote participants: Those who will use our information from all over the world, but not formally enroll in a course.

 External internship mentors: Partners at local companies, NGOs, and government agencies who will host students.

 East Main Evaluation and Consulting, LLC: Assessment of project outcomes.

+Advisory Board: The project’s advisory board will provide significant guidance and an outside perspective on the progress of the training.
+This board will consist of one member each from a private company, NGO, and government agency, two alumni from the affiliated departments, and a current student who is not affiliated with the program.
+This group will meet by teleconference twice per year to review reports and respond to questions posed by the leadership team.

 Sustainment Plan

 Sustaining the program after the conclusion of NSF funding is key.
 First, the involved departments will continue funding the NRT trainees in the same manner as regular trainees, assuming adequate progress, once the grant ends.
 The long term vision is that the this new traineeship gradually becomes integrated into regular graduate training: as faculty and students see the benefits of biodiversity training for careers outside academia, cultural expectations of the programs will shift.
 In the same way training for academic careers is currently the default, and which thrives despite lack of NSF funding explicitly for this, we expect our training model to diffuse through the relevant programs.
-Similarly, tasks that will be undertaken by the Program Coordinator to start will devolve to the graduate coordinators of each department.
+Similarly, tasks that will be undertaken by the Project Coordinator to start will devolve to the graduate coordinators of each department.
 Similarly, the paradigm shift in training approach, including partnerships with potential employers through internships, will be continued as faculty, students, and partners experience the benefits of this.
 Cross-disciplinary mentorship of students will foster research projects and grant proposals spanning the included departments (and this will be measured as part of the assessment process).

-F. Recruitment, Mentoring, and Retention
+G. Recruitment, Mentoring, and Retention

-This NRT has a two-fold strategy to recruitment and retention: providing student access to the program, ensuring that potential graduate students from all walks of life are aware of the opportunity to apply, and creating an environment of inclusion with enrichment experiences to maintain retention and facilitate attainment of students’ goals.
+This NRT has a two-fold strategy to recruitment and retention: providing student access to the program and ensuring that potential graduate students from all walks of life are aware of the opportunity to apply, and creating an environment of inclusion with mentoring and enrichment experiences to maintain retention and facilitate attainment of students’ goals.

 Recruitment